Gurubase/gurubase-widget/examples/sphinx/README.md

-# Sphinx Example for Gurubase Widget
+# Sphinx Example for Gurubase Widget - Read the Docs

 This is a simple Sphinx example.